bihor/fp_masterquiz/Documentation/Introduction/Index.rst

    :width: 530px
    :alt: A simple quiz

-   This screenshot shows you a simple quiz, but not only simple quizzes are possible!
+   This screenshot shows a simple quiz, but not only simple quizzes are possible!

 Thanks to the
 -------------